 I'm not here to tell you that you need to go super-heavy and become a competitive powerlifter—unless that's your goal.
 I'd like for there to be more strong women in the world who feel the benefits, and see the aesthetic results, of following well-designed strength workouts built around big movements and done for moderate reps.

-I have trained dozens of women and had them lifting hard and heavy, and that type of strength training had only improved their physiques.
-I had a lady who won the Mrs. Kentucky pageant (not a figure or bodybuilding competition) squatting her body weight and doing chin-ups.
+Still laboring under the illusion that performing anything less than 12 reps per set will make you "bulk up?
+Let's put that one to rest.
+I've trained dozens of women and had them lift hard and heavy, which is the type of strength training that only enhanced their physiques.
+One of my clients even won the Mrs. Kentucky pageant—not a figure or bodybuilding competition—while squatting her bodyweight and doing chin-ups.

 Upper Body Horizontal Pushing

 Upper Body Vertical Pulling